wardle/hermes/README.md

 ##### i) Use a registered SNOMED CT distributor to automatically download and import

-There is currently only support for automatic download and import for the UK, but other distribution sources can be added if those services provide an API.

 You can see distributions that are available for automatic installation:

 ```shell